Eastern Meadowlark

 Habitat

-The eastern meadowlark is found in open spaces like farm fields, grasslands, and wet fields.
-It prefers large areas of land but will live in grassy areas of at least six acres in which to establish a territory.
+It is found in open habitats such as farm fields, grasslands, and wet meadows.
+The species prefers wide, open spaces but can live in grassy areas of at least six acres (about 2.4 hectares) to establish a territory.

 Diet